Are there guiding principles superior to those we see in organized religion? Yes, there are.

 The tools of logic include three main tools.
 Basic logical reasoning along with spotting logical fallacies and logical axioms.
 These three tools will enable you to separate fact from fiction.
 And will guard you against being susceptible to groupthink manipulation.

 Superstition is the basis of many religions.
 This includes the three most popular religions in the world.
 These are the Abrahamic traditions of Judaism, Christianity, and Islam.
 None of these are original religions.
 They are not new.
 They are the rebranding of earlier Egyptian, Babylonian, Persian, and Assyrian mystery religions.
 This is the bedrock of superstition in our dominant cultural narrative.

 We believe logic is superior to superstition.
 So, we prefer logic as the basis for guiding principles without religion.

 2) Ethics, not Dogma

 Our behavior reflects our ethics.
 And our ethics reflect our thinking and values.
 The dominant cultural narrative shapes and programs our thinking.
 These are shaped by our family and trusted authority figures, and other cultural institutions of the government.

 We need only to return to our natural state of innocence to live an ethical life.
 There is no need for the doctrine or the dogma of religion.
 The virtues of the spirit will come to the surface.
 This is how our natural nature of ethics can be the basis for guiding principles without religion.

 3) Respect, not Worship

-This principle aligns with the above regarding ethics.
+This principle aligns with the above principle on ethics.
 When we operate from a standpoint of ethical thinking, we naturally respect other people and other living things.
 Respect for other people and the environment is the basis of a healthy culture.

 On the other hand, the worship of imaginary beings divides humanity.
 Religion uses its God to justify war, genocide, ethnic, and gender discrimination.
 These attributes disqualify religion as a source of moral guidance.

 4) Courage, not Fear